Getting started in the world of points and miles can often be confusing, if not overwhelming. We get it.

 We have a mantra at Thrifty Traveler: Set a goal, then work backward.
 As you get started, don't open a travel credit card without having a purpose in mind first – the trip you want to take using those points and miles you'll earn.

-Not sure where to start?
-One of the many benefits of our Thrifty Traveler Premium flight deal alert service is free credit card consulting.
+Still not sure where to start?
+One of the many benefits of our Thrifty Traveler Premium+ flight deal alert service is free credit card consulting.
 Members can get our personal help finding the right travel credit card to fit their travel plans and goals.

 Step 4: Pick the Right Card – or Cards